Anais-Barray/StageM1_MAB/README.md

 Anais Barray's Bioinformatics Master 1 internship github repository.
-You can access the scripts and datasets I used for the studies I conducted.
+You can access the scripts and datasets I used for the studies I conducted in metagenomics and phylogenetics.

 - In the software file you will find phylogenetic placement softwares or the ones needed to make a metagenomic study using phylogenetic placement methods.
 - The script file (found in the software file) contains :